 What Is A Birth Doula?

-A birth doula is professionally trained in how to support women and families during pregnancy, labor, birth, and the immediate postpartum.
-She does not perform any medical procedures, but instead provides you with services that offer continuous emotional, physical, and informational support.
-A doula does not have an agenda, give advice, or assume there is a “right” way to give birth.
-Your goals are her goals, and she offers education and information so you can make informed decisions that are congruent with your family’s needs and values.
+Birth doulas are professionally trained in how to support families during pregnancy, labor, birth, and the immediate postpartum.
+Doulas do not perform any medical procedures but instead provide you with continuous emotional, physical, and informational support.
+Doulas do not have an agenda, give advice, or assume there is a “right” way to give birth.
+Your goals are their goals, and they offers education and information so you can make informed decisions that are congruent with your family’s needs and values.

-A certified doula’s skills include birth plan preparation, pain relief techniques, labor massage, relaxation techniques, effective positioning for labor and birth, acupressure points, optimal fetal positioning, visualization techniques, hydrotherapy, hospital advocacy, breastfeeding support, and much more.
-A birth doula is flexible and knows how to navigate birth’s unexpected twists and turns.
-If unforeseen circumstances should arise, a doula remains calm, keeps you informed on what is happening, and helps you adapt to changing circumstances.
-A doula is attentive to your hopes and fears, she is respectful of your choices, and she inspires confidence in your ability to labor and birth.
+A doula’s skills include birth plan preparation, pain relief techniques, labor massage, relaxation techniques, effective positioning for labor and birth, acupressure points, optimal fetal positioning, visualization techniques, hydrotherapy, hospital advocacy, breastfeeding support, and much more.
+Doulas are flexible and knows how to navigate birth’s unexpected twists and turns.
+If unforeseen circumstances should arise, your doula remains calm, keeps you informed on what is happening, and helps you adapt to changing circumstances.
+Doulas are attentive to your hopes and fears, respectful of your choices, and inspire confidence in your ability to labor and birth.

-A doula does not replace the important role of the father, partner, or other family members.
-Instead, she encourages fathers and partners to engage in the process with greater confidence and effectiveness and relieves them of the pressure to know and do everything.
-A doula knows how to work collaboratively with hospital staff even as she advocates for your needs and preferences during labor.
-A doula works for you, not for the doctor or hospital, so her care can be highly personalized to your individual needs.
+Doulas do not replace the important role of fathers, partners, or other family members.
+Instead, they encourage partners to engage in the process with greater confidence and effectiveness and relieve them of the pressure to know and do everything.
+Doulas know how to work collaboratively with hospital staff even as they advocate for your needs and preferences during labor.
+Doulas work for you, not for the doctor or hospital, so their care can be highly personalized to your individual needs.

 How Doulas Work With Dads & Partners

 The role of the father or partner during labor is essential.
-The laboring woman needs to know that her husband or partner is there for her, and that they are on this journey together.
-A doula encourages fathers and partners to be the primary source of emotional support and does not attempt to replace the partner’s role.
+Laboring people need to know that their partners are there for them, and that they are on this journey together.
+Doulas encourage partners to be the primary source of emotional support and do not attempt to replace the partner’s role.

 There are also times when the labor or birth process can get intense or when things may take an unexpected turn.
-In these circumstances, fathers and birth partners may need as much emotional and informational support as the woman in labor, and a doula can step in to reassure and care for the entire family.
+In these circumstances, partners may need as much emotional and informational support as the person in labor, and a doula can step in to reassure and care for the entire family.

 How Doulas Work With Medical Staff

-A certified doula does not perform any medical procedures, but she does work collaboratively with the hospital staff to create a supportive team atmosphere during your labor and birth.
+Doulas do not perform any medical procedures, but they do work collaboratively with the hospital staff to create a supportive team atmosphere during your labor and birth.

 An experienced doula knows how to create good rapport with your nurses, midwives, and doctors while simultaneously advocating for your choices, needs, and desires.

-A doula helps you to voice your needs and wishes without becoming confrontational or disrespectful, and she works to maintain the delicate balance between respecting hospital protocols and ensuring your autonomy.
+Doulas help you to voice your needs and wishes without becoming confrontational or disrespectful, and they work to maintain the delicate balance between respecting hospital protocols and ensuring your autonomy.